ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 Bot/script for Playerunknown Battlegrounds (PUBG) that AFK farms battlepoints(bp)

-# The new 1.0 update for PUBG has a few changes that breaks the bot, until I update it, it will no longer be working!
+# The new 1.0 update for PUBG has a few changes that breaks the bot until I update it, it will no longer be working!
 I disabled the discord link until then.

 ![alt text](https://i.imgur.com/7gAKF2m.gif "Screenshot")